 The following components SHALL be launched before any Virtual Platform: the VMM, the vPlatform Manager, and any other components whose correct operation is required for trustworthy execution of vTPMs and vPlatforms.

-The VMM SHALL be booted with either the SRTM or the DRTM.
+The VMM SHALL be booted with either the SRTM or the DRTM (and therefore measured into the pTPM).
 The VMM SHOULD be booted using the DRTM.

-The vPlatform Manager and SHALL be measured into the pTPM.
+The vPlatform Manager and all other TCB components SHALL be measured into the pTPM.
 These measurements SHALL be taken and extended into the pTPM by the RTM or by another component previously measured into the pTPM in a chain of trust from the RTM.

-If the VMM Mandatory Access Control), these SHOULD be measured into the pTPM as they become effective both during boot and run time.
+If the VMM uses policy or schema files to determine security relevant behavior (for example, Mandatory Access Control policies on VM communication), these files SHOULD be measured into the pTPM as they become effective both during boot and run time.

 Creating a New Virtual Platform